andrewgodwin/arcdiscvist/README.rst

 files.
 Split into sub-commands.

-Storage volumes are identified by a short label, like ``XERGQP``, and can be either rewriteable media, like SD cards, or write-once media, like BD-R discs.
+Storage volumes are identified by a short label, like ``XERGQP``, and can be either rewriteable media, like HDDs/SD cards, or write-once media, like BD-R discs.
 You can save data onto volumes, store them away offline, and use the index to query which ones you need to access or restore certain files.
+Volumes are single, large files, with meta information and parity data to allow recovery due to corruption.
+Multiple volumes can be stored per disk.

 The storage is presented as a single unified folder hierarchy; sections can be built and restored by path.

-Automatically looks for and identifies storage volumes based on system drives with an ``arcdiscvist-volume`` file in the top level.
+Automatically looks for and identifies storage volumes based on system drives with ``ABCDEF.arcdiscvist`` folders in the top level or an ``arcdiscvist`` folder.

-You can also manually pass volume locations with the ``-v``/``--volume`` argument, if you have ones that are not being autodiscovered.

 Works from a local folder on volatile storage that acts as the place to build volumes from and restore them to, and which will mirror the storage folder